andybalholm/redwood/starlark.md

 - `bypass`: don't intercept the TLS session; just connect directly to the origin server.

 - `block`: close the connection immediately.

+### `filter_request`

+For each HTTP request that Redwood receives, it calls the `filter_request` function.
+The function’s parameter isa `Request` object, which gives information about the request and lets you customize how Redwood handles it.

+The `Request` object has the following attributes:

+- `client_ip`: the client computer's IP address.

+- `user`: the username that the client has authenticated with.

+- `method`: the HTTP method (`GET`, `POST`, etc.) of the request.

+- `url`: the URL being fetched by the request.
+  It can be changed to fetch a different URL.
+  (But with HTTPS requests, you can't change what server it comes from;
+  that would need to be done at the `ssl_bump` stage.)

+- `host`: the server name from the URL or from the `Host` header.

+- `path`: the request’s URL path.
+It can be changed to fetch a different URL.

+- `acls`: a set containing the ACL tags that have been assigned to the request.
+  If you modify the set, it can affect the action that Redwood takes.

+- `scores`: a dictionary containing the category scores that have been assigned to the request.
+  (The keys are strings, and the values are integers.)
+  If you modify the dictionary, it can affect the action that Redwood takes.

+There are methods to get and set the URL’s query parameters:

+- `param("q")` returns the value of the `q` query parameter.

+- `set_param("q", "redwood")` sets the `q` parameter to "redwood", either adding it, or replacing an existing parameter.

+`Request` also has methods to directly set what action Redwood will take for the request:

+- `allow`: don’t block the request (though it could still be blocked at the response stage).

+- `block`: block the request and show a block page.

+- `block_invisible`: block the request and send a small transparent image instead of a block page.

 ## Language and Library Notes